hihojin/monorepo-template-main/Assignment1/README.md

-# TODO Please edit the following information in your assignment

-- Name:
+- Name: Hyojin Kwak
 - How many hours did it take you to complete this assignment?
+3 hours 30 minutes
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
-(Cite them below)
+(Cite them below): No
-  - tbd
-  - tbd
 - (Optional) What was your favorite part of the assignment?
+Reviewing Python and learning missing information I didn't know about like logging library
 - (Optional) How would you improve the assignment?
+N/A

 # Implementation Logistics